iatmachian/imunify360-doc-test/docs/dashboard/README.md

 ```
 </div>

-Click <span class="notranslate">_Save changes_</span> button on the bottom of the section to save changes.
+Click <span class="notranslate">_Save changes_</span> button at the bottom of the section to apply changes.
 This will enable protection for SSH/FTP protocols.

 #### Exim+Dovecot brute-force attack protection